MilaEgoshina/emergency-alert-system/README.md

 ## Getting Started

-To get started with the ENS, follow these steps:
+To get started with the EAS, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/emergency-notification-system.git`
+1. Clone the repository: `git clone https://github.com/MilaEgoshina/emergency-alert-system.git`
 2. Navigate to the project directory: `cd emergency-notification-system`
 3. Install dependencies using Gradle: `./gradlew build`
 4. Configure the application properties for database connections, Kafka settings, and other necessary configurations.